-Pursuant to the Copyright Law of the PRC, effective in June 1, 1991 and amended in October 27, 2001 and February 26, 2010, copyrights include personal rights such as the right of publication and that of attribution as well as property rights such as the rights of production and distribution.
+Pursuant to the Copyright Law of the PRC, as amended, copyrights include personal rights such as the right of publication and that of attribution as well as property rights such as the rights of production and distribution.
 Reproducing, distributing, performing, projecting, broadcasting or compiling a work or communicating the same to the public via an information network without permission from the owner of the copyright therein, unless otherwise provided in the Copyright Law of the PRC, constitutes infringements of copyrights.
 The infringer must, according to the circumstances of the case, undertake to cease the infringement, take remedial action, and offer an apology or pay damages.

 Pursuant to the Computer Software Copyright Protection Regulations promulgated on December 20, 2001 and amended in January 8, 2011 and January 30, 2013, a software copyright owner may complete registration formalities with a software registration authority recognized by the State Council's copyright administrative department.
 A software copyright owner may authorize others to exercise that copyright, and is entitled to receive remuneration.
-As of March 31, 2020, we had three software copyrights.
+As of September 30, 2020, we had four software copyrights.